robertfeldt/GATTI/templates/caseStudy.md

 * **Q2.3.
 What kind of automated testing tools are used to test the sw/lib (including but possible more than YTT) and what are their key features?** Mozilla uses multiple automated testing tools for different purposes as you can see [here](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Automated_testing).
 They use various automated testing tools for linting and functional testing.
 Lint tests help to ensure better quality, less error-prone code by analysing the code with a linter.
 They use functional testing in order to test the JavaScript engine's implementation of the JavaScript language, that pages load without crashing, asserting, or leaking, moreover to test the accessibility interfaces and many others uses.

 * **Q2.4.
 Which features of the automated testing tools are currently used by the test suite?**
+They use multiple tools as I mentioned before, so some references of the features are: from the SpiderMonkey automation tool they use the SpiderMonkey engine shell feature and using the Autophone tool they measure the performance and select Unit Tests on Android devices.

 * **Q2.5.
 Which features of the automated testing tools are NOT used by the test suite?**